rust-lang/book/src/ch17-05-traits-for-async.md

 object whenever it gets moved, but that could add a lot of performance overhead, especially if a whole web of references needs updating.
 If we could instead make sure the data structure in question _doesn’t move in memory_, we wouldn’t have to update any references.
-This is exactly what Rust’s borrow checker requires: in safe code, it prevents you from moving any item with an active reference to it.
+This is exactly what Rust’s borrow checker is for: in safe code, it prevents you from moving any item with an active reference to it.